edu-mryo/CyberSecurity/Labs and Machines/Lame.md

 * **Nmap Scan:**
 `nmap target.htb -Pn -sCV -T4 -oX ~/Desktop/lame.txt`

-	- Exported the data to lame.txt
+ I exported the data to lame.txt for better viewability (It is better to output into one place rather than nmapping repeatedly).

 ```bash
 # Nmap 7.94SVN scan initiated Mon Sep 16 00:17:31 2024 as: nmap -T4 -Pn -sVC -oN /home/markryo/Desktop/lame.txt target.htb